GreenScheduler/cats/README.md

 ***
 ### Display carbon footprint estimates

-Optionally, `cats` is able to provide an estimate for the carbon footprint reduction resulting from delaying your job.
+Optionally, `cats` will soon be able to provide an estimate for the carbon footprint reduction resulting from delaying your job.
 To enable the footprint estimation, you must provide information about the machine in the form of a YAML configuration file.
 An example is given below:

 ```yaml
 ## ~~~ TO BE EDITED TO BE TAILORED TO THE CLUSTER ~~~